Available in VPC

 - If a tag is necessary, click the Set tag component to add tags.

-- Click the check box of the tag to select it, and then click the [Delete] to delete a tag.
+- Click the check box of the tag to select it, and then click [Delete] to delete a tag.

 - For more information about tag templates, see Tag template.